The Bourn Identity

 “Even when I was much younger, I always loved nature and wildlife,” he said.
 “My experience in the Army was as a combat engineer so, when I separated, someone suggested that I should pair up my two strengths — engineering and love of the environment — by doing wetlands mitigation.
 So here we are today with a crew of nearly 20, capabilities in stormwater management, living shorelines, streams — really anything having to do with wetlands — and some exciting work ahead.”

-The work in which Perry and his team are currently involved, calls for the remediation of more than three miles of a Piney Run tributary near the village of Sykesville, Md.
+The work in which Perry and his team are currently involved, calls for the remediation of more than three miles of a Piney Run tributary near the village of Sykesville, Maryland.
 He said the project — being done for the State to earn credits under Clean Water Act provisions — is an effort to correct decades of stormwater mismanagement.

 “As a company, the vast majority of the problems we see involve serious stream bed erosion, largely the result of development in the region,” he said.
 “Having all that impervious surface increases the likelihood of flash flooding, which yields massive amounts of sediment along with nutrients like phosphorus, nitrogen, etc. — all headed downstream and eventually to the Bay.
 Piney Run was a perfect example of that.”